 As longtime website owners and hosting nerds, we've been asked often: "Which web host is your personal favorite?"
-We recently decided to take this question seriously — exhaustively testing accounts with all the top hosts to... (read more)
+We recently decided to take this question seriously — exhaustively testing accounts with all the best web hosting... (read more)

 As longtime website owners and hosting nerds, we've been asked often: "Which web host is your personal favorite?"
-We recently decided to take this question seriously — exhaustively testing accounts with all the top hosts to analyze their uptime, features, pricing, support, and more.
+We recently decided to take this question seriously — exhaustively testing accounts with all the best web hosting services to analyze their uptime, features, pricing, support, and more.
 So who do we believe offers the best web hosting?
-See below for our top reviews of 2016, conveniently broken out by category:
+See below for our top reviews of 2020, conveniently broken out by category:

 Telling someone what I do for a living is always an interesting experience.
 Either we’re totally in sync, both lost in conversation about WordPress woes or some time-saving program update, or it’s me talking with crickets in response.
 There’s just something about web hosting.
 It’s hit-or-miss whether someone is up to speed on the nuances of all that this industry has to offer.